Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 # Game Concepts

-## Units, Heroes, Summons
+## Units

-Units have health and speed.
-They have standing figures on the map, abilities, and usually matter for objectives.
+Units have health and speed and abilities.
+They're represented by standing figures on the map.
-All units are divided into Heroes and Summons.

-Heroes are the main units of the game which players choose during setup.
+*Heroes* are the main units of the game which players choose during setup.
 In addition to abilities on their cards, they usually have extra cards with more abilities.
 At the end of the game, you score a point for each of your opponent's heroes you've killed.

+*Summons* are other units, usually created by a Hero.
+Summons don't have extra ability cards, only passives and default abilities.
-Summons are created by Heroes and take their turn consecutively with the hero that summoned them ("their summoner").
+Summons take their turn consecutively with the hero that summoned them ("their summoner").

-## Tokens and Markers

-A Token is a round cardboard piece that goes in a unit's play area as a tracker or reminder.

-A Marker is a square cardboard piece that goes on the map to indicate a location.

-Some Markers are **Objects** and can be targeted like units.
-During targeting, they are treated as units allied to whoever created them.

-Other Markers are **Terrain**.

 ## Abilities